jdi-docs/jdi-light/source/includes/_documentation.md

 switchToWindow(2);
 contactFormPage.open();
 ```
-JDI has good support for managing opened windows and tabs of the browser
+JDI has good support for managing opened windows and tabs of the browser.
+It can help to create/switch/close windows/tabs in the browser.
+Let's look at available methods in Java:

-Available methods in java

 |Method | Description | Return Type
 --- | --- | ---